Cavity and joints in rainscreen systems

 From non-vented to ventilated wall systems

-According to the air barrier, three types of walls exist:
+Depending on the air barrier, three types of walls exist:

-The vented wall only has vent openings at the bottom of the wall - for drainage.
-There is no air exchange and in conditions of high humidity the inner side of the cladding can become wet.
+The vented wall only has vent openings at the bottom of the wall for drainage.
+There is no air exchange and in conditions of high humidity, the inner side of the cladding can become wet.

 Volume shaping via the rainscreen system cavity

 Rainscreen system cavity widths vary vary for different reasons.